 for each $\alpha : [m] \to [n]$.
 To complete the description of $\chi$, we need to specify an appropriately coherent family of natural isomorphisms

 indexed by the simplicial operators $\beta : [k] \to [m]$.
 But this amounts to giving an isomorphism

 for each $\alpha \in \Delta[n]_m$ compatible with the simplicial structure of $\Delta[n]$, and one can check that the canonical isomorphisms indeed form such a compatible family.
 As we mentioned above for the case $m=2$, this isomorphism can be thought of as witnessing the $m$-ary horizontal composition.
-Its invertibility says that $\nq$ is horizontally free, and the compatibility with the simplicial structure says that the horizontal composition is coherent in the sense that it is associative, the witnesses to associativity satisfy the pentagon law, and so on.
+The invertibility of this map says that $\nq$ is horizontally free, and the compatibility with the simplicial structure says that the horizontal composition is coherent in the sense that it is associative, the witnesses to associativity satisfy the pentagon law, and so on.

 This ``decomposition'' provides a motivation for thinking of the objects in the following category as presentations of certain cellular sets. \begin{definition} For any simplicial set $W$, let $\bigl(\wreath\bigr)_W$ denote the category of pseudo-natural transformations